unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

-  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLinkedLexiconEntriesCheckFlag='false' // 'true' or 'false'
+  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies

   // Lines starting with // are ignored -- you can add or remove // as desired
   // Specifying excerptLength and maximumSimilarMessages is just to show off options